Nuclear-Liu/tutorials/java/Java Tutorials/collections/streams/reduction.md

 ```

-The groupingBy operation returns a map whose keys are the values that result from applying the lambda expression specified as its parameter (which is called a classification function).
-In this example, the returned map contains two keys, Person.Sex.MALE and Person.Sex.FEMALE.
-The keys' corresponding values are instances of List that contain the stream elements that, when processed by the classification function, correspond to the key value.
-For example, the value that corresponds to key Person.Sex.MALE is an instance of List that contains all male members.
+The [`groupingBy`]() operation returns a map whose keys are the values that result from applying the lambda expression specified as its parameter (which is called a _classification function_).
+In this example, the returned map contains two keys, `Person.Sex.MALE` and `Person.Sex.FEMALE`.
+The keys' corresponding values are instances of `List` that contain the stream elements that, when processed by the classification function, correspond to the key value.
+For example, the value that corresponds to key `Person.Sex.MALE` is an instance of `List` that contains all male members.

-The following example retrieves the names of each member in the collection roster and groups them by gender:
+The following example retrieves the names of each member in the collection `roster` and groups them by gender:

 ```text